All Episodes

 And he seems to have a demeanor that says, I'm ready for this gig.

-That's what you gotta do, sir.
+That's what you got to do, sir.

-That's what you gotta do.
+That's what you got to do.

-Now get out there and do it, please.
+Now, get out there and do it, please.

-Let me give you just a couple of things that I've I enjoyed playing earlier this morning on my local show.
+Let me give you just a couple of things that I enjoyed playing earlier this morning on my local show.

-And I really I do not know, I don't know how this is going to go for him.
+I don't know how this is going to go for him.

 Or maybe not.

-Where a candidate who's very much unlike anything we've ever really seen before, who has a certain comfort in his own skin, a certain confidence, a non-politician's appeal.
+Maybe this is the birth of something truly remarkable, where a candidate who's very much unlike anything we've ever really seen before, who has a certain comfort in his own skin, a certain confidence, a non-politician's appeal from the Values Voter Summit.

-Uh let me uh let me just share this with you.
+Let me just share this with you.

 Because this was tremendous.

-Somebody asked him, hey Herman, why are you running for president?
+Somebody asked him, hey, Herman, why are you running for president?

-One of the other questions that I often get as I close.
+One of the other questions that I often get as I close, why are you running for president?

-I'm not running to go to Disneyland.
+to be president I'm not running to go to Disneyland.

 America has problems.